Artemisia glacialis

 Artemisia glacialis, the glacier wormwood, is a species of flowering plant in the aster family.

 Artemisia glacialis grows to approximately 18 cm high, and is indigenous to the Alpine regions of France, Italy, and Switzerland.

 Uses

 Artemisia glacialis is historically employed in liqueurs, as well as a digestive and stomachic preparations.
+The poultice is used for the treatment of wounds.

 Hazards

 Artemisia glacialis might cause dermatitis or other allergic reactions.